Nocturna Tech ConsultingNocturna Tech

 Why Your Business Should Switch to Power BI (And Stop Sending Static Reports)

 Last week I spoke with a finance manager who spends every Friday afternoon refreshing an Excel report, copying numbers from four different systems, adjusting the charts, and emailing a PDF to eight people.
-She's been doing it for two years.
+She has been doing it for two years.
 The report takes three hours.
 She calls it "the report nobody reads but everyone asks for."

 What Power BI actually does